-The log file is stored in ASCII text format in an internal buffer on the switch.
+Usage Guidelines The log file is stored in ASCII text format in an internal buffer on the switch.
 You can access logged system messages by using the switch command-line interface (CLI) or by saving them to a properly configured syslog server.
-If the switch fails, the log is lost unless you had previously saved it to flash memory by using the logging file flash: filename global configuration command.

-After saving the log to flash memory by using the logging file flash: filename global configuration command, you can use the more flash: filename privileged EXEC command to display its contents.
+If the switch fails, the log is lost unless you had previously saved it to flash memory by using the logging file flash : filename global configuration command.
+After saving the log to flash memory by using the logging file flash : filename global configuration command, you can use the more flash : filename privileged EXEC command to display its contents.
 The command rejects the minimum file size if it is greater than the maximum file size minus 1024; the minimum file size then becomes the maximum file size minus 1024.

-Specifying a level causes messages at that level and numerically lower levels to be displayed.

-This example shows how to save informational log messages to a file in flash memory: Switch(config)# logging file flash:logfile informational mac access-group

-You can verify your setting by entering the show running-config privileged EXEC command.

-Command Description show running-config Displays the running configuration on the switch.
+Examples This example shows how to save informational log messages to a file in flash memory: Switch(config)# logging file flash:logfile informational You can verify your setting by entering the show running-config privileged EXEC command.
+Related Commands Command Description show running-config Displays the running configuration on the switch.
 For syntax information, select Cisco IOS Configuration Fundamentals Command Reference, Release 12.2 > File Management Commands > Configuration File Management Commands.

+mac access-group Note To use this command, the switch must be running the LAN Base image.
 Use the mac access-group interface configuration command to apply a MAC access control list (ACL) to a Layer 2 interface.
 Use the no form of this command to remove all MAC ACLs or the specified MAC ACL from the interface.
-You create the MAC ACL by using the mac access-list extended global configuration command.

-mac access-group {name} in

-no mac access-group {name}

-name Specify a named MAC access list. in Specify that the ACL is applied in the ingress direction.
+You create the MAC ACL by using the mac access-list extended global configuration command. mac access-group {name} in no mac access-group {name} Syntax Description Specify a named MAC access list. name in Specify that the ACL is applied in the ingress direction.
 Outbound ACLs are not supported on Layer 2 interfaces.

-No MAC ACL is applied to the interface.

-Interface configuration (Layer 2 interfaces only)

-You can apply MAC ACLs only to ingress Layer 2 interfaces.
+Defaults No MAC ACL is applied to the interface.
+Command Modes Interface configuration (Layer 2 interfaces only) Modification Command History Release 12.2(25)FX This command was introduced.
+Usage Guidelines You can apply MAC ACLs only to ingress Layer 2 interfaces.
 On Layer 2 interfaces, you can filter IP traffic by using IP access lists and non-IP traffic by using MAC access lists.
 You can filter both IP and non-IP traffic on the same Layer 2 interface by applying both an IP ACL and a MAC ACL to the interface.
 You can apply no more than one IP access list and one MAC access list to the same Layer 2 interface.
 If a MAC ACL is already configured on a Layer 2 interface and you apply a new MAC ACL to the interface, the new ACL replaces the previously configured one.
 When an inbound packet is received on an interface with a MAC ACL applied, the switch checks the match conditions in the ACL.
 If the conditions are matched, the switch forwards or drops the packet, according to the ACL.